-5. The provider must check the Office of Inspector General (OIG) exclusions list for all staff.
+5. The provider must check the Office of Inspector General (OIG) exclusions list for all staff prior to hire and at least every two years thereafter.
 A copy of the search results page must be maintained in each employee's personnel file.
 Anyone appearing on this list is not allowed to provide services to waiver participants or participate in any Medicaid funded programs.

 The website address is:

-OIG Exclusions List - http://www.oig.hhs.gov/fraud/exclusions.asp
+OIG Exclusions List - https://exclusions.oig.hhs.gov/